Soypete/learn-go-from-not-zero/README.md

 - Part 1: Introduction to CLI Applications
 - Part 2: Building the CLI Application
 - Part 3: Packaging and Distributing the CLI Application

+code examles each module are nested in the respective folders.

+The cli/ folder contains the code for the CLI application built for the live coding session included in the O'Reilly course.